19 minute read

 • Bitcoin UX is improving exponentially following demand, just like the early internet which went from the realm of techies to the ordinary person.

 • Most Bitcoin is already self-custodied.
-Attacks will be choreographed in advanced and those who see it coming or see it in other countries can move to self-custody before it happens.
+Attacks will be choreographed in advance and those who see it coming or see it in other countries can move to self-custody before it happens.

 • Custodians can federate or distribute themselves across jurisdictions making confiscation impossible before coins begin to move.